flatlanderone/flatlander-releases/Mods/T1MeleeWeaponsAsIBSRewardFLTR/readme.md

 # Important notes
  1. Removing the mod is probably safe, but you should always make a backup of your game save.
+ 2. The mod is compatible with [Extreme Quick Start](https://www.nexusmods.com/7daystodie/mods/8856) and my other mods which modify starting quests.

 # Bug reports and feature suggestions
  - [GitHub](https://github.com/flatlanderone/flatlander-releases/issues) (preferred).